 It is best not to think of it as a variation of western Chess as the rules are so different, although there are broad similarities.
 Here are the pieces and their moves:

 A black soldier 卒 zú or red soldier 兵 bīng moves forwards one step at a time until it crosses the river when it can then also move sideways one step.
 It is broadly similar to a pawn, but it does not get promoted when reaching the end line and it cannot take ‘en passant’.
-A soldier captures in the direction of travel not diagonally, it attacks the piece in line.
+A soldier captures in the direction of travel not diagonally, so it attacks the piece in line.
 Each side has five soldiers.

 The chariot or carriage 車 and 俥 (both pronounced jū) moves in straight lines forward, backwards or sideways any number of steps.
 It is very similar to the castle or rook in Western Chess.
 Each side has two chariots.

 The black horse 馬 mǎ and red horse 傌 mà moves one step forwards, backwards or sideways and then one step diagonally as with the Western Chess knight.
 However it may not jump over another piece as it can do in Western Chess.
 Each side has two horses.

 The black elephant 象 or red minister 相 (both pronounced xiàng) can only move two steps diagonally.
 It is a defensive piece as it can not leap over other pieces or cross the river.
 These restrictions mean that there are only seven places that an elephant can occupy.
-In a rather vague way it is a bit like a bishop in Western Chess.
+In a rather vague way it is a bit like a restricted bishop in Western Chess.
 Each side has two elephants or ministers.
 Chinese chess is known as Xiangqi 象棋meaning literally elephant game.
 Xiang as 想 also means ‘think’ or ‘ponder’ which seems very appropriate.

 The black adviser 士 or red scholar 仕 (both pronounced shì) is restricted to move one step diagonally and only within the fortress (or palace).
 There are only five spaces it can occupy and its role is defensive.
 Each side has two advisers or bodyguards.